Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Connect-MSGraph #Connects with an authenticated account to use Microsoft Graph cmdlet requests

 Graph API calls are based on REST methods, so we have GET, POST, DELETE, PATCH, and PUT operations.
-I will not explain these as you can get good documentation of REST methods over the internet.
+I will not explain these as you can get good documentation of REST methods online.

 Using the Graph to retrieve policy